samparkewolfe/Sound_Control/README.txt

 Find a better way to display the sensor data for <6.

-Update Flow chart with reading and writing.

 Find out way to stop user from closing window instead of deleting subpatch
 	Then stop user from seeing the patcher objects for the different instruments

-Make the visualisation of leap unique for each instance of it.
-	Make the jitter objects unique.

 Extract the whole hand information from leap.

 Visualise entire hand data in jitter.

 Make size of all bpatchers 320, 240.